leebr48/stelloptPlusSfincs/README.md

 ## Installation

-Set two environment variables (preferably permanently, such as in your `.bashrc` file).
-The first should be `SFINCS_PATH=path/to/sfincs/repo`.
-The second should be `SFINCS_BATCH_EMAIL=your_email@website.com`.
+Set the environment variable (preferably permanently, such as in your `.bashrc` file) `SFINCS_PATH=path/to/sfincs/repo`.
+If you want to receive job updates from Slurm, also set `SFINCS_BATCH_EMAIL=your_email@website.com` in the same way.

 ## Use

-You can see what this repo can do at the moment by running any of the scripts in the main directory with the `--help` flag.
+See what this repo can do at the moment by running any of the scripts in the main directory with the `--help` flag.